agent runs on all BIG-IP®

 In order to copy big3d

-agents throughout the network and Global Traffic Managers.
+agents throughout the network and Global Traffic Manager systems.
 The ports used by iQuery traffic change, depending on whether the traffic is inbound from the big3d

-shows the protocols and ports for both inbound and outbound iQuery communications between Global Traffic Managers and big3d
+shows the protocols and ports for both inbound and outbound iQuery communications between Global Traffic Manager systems and big3d

 agents distributed in your network.